swisspol/GCDWebServer/README.md

 ========

 GCDWebServer is a lightweight GCD based HTTP 1.1 server designed to be embedded in Mac & iOS apps.
 It was written from scratch with the following goals in mind:
+* Easy to use and understand: only 4 main classes and less than 10 source code files
+* Well designed API for easy integration and customization
 * Entirely built with an event-driven design using [Grand Central Dispatch](http://en.wikipedia.org/wiki/Grand_Central_Dispatch) for maximum performance and concurrency
-* Well designed API for easy integration and customization
 * Support for streaming large HTTP bodies for requests and responses to minimize memory usage
 * Built-in parser for web forms submitted using "application/x-www-form-urlencoded" or "multipart/form-data" encodings (including file uploads)
-* Minimal number of source files and no dependencies on third-party source code
+* No dependencies on third-party source code
 * Available under a friendly [New BSD License](LICENSE)

 What's not available out of the box but can be implemented on top of the API: